-Stocks veer back upward on hopes for US-China trade talks
+Stocks rise on trade hopes but lose much of morning gains

 In Asia, Japan's Nikkei 225 lost 0.3 percent, South Korea's Kospi fell less than 0.1 percent to 2,052.97 and Hong Kong's Hang Seng edged up 0.1 percent.

-YIELDS: The yield on the 10-year Treasury rose to 2.86 percent from 2.85 percent late Monday, while the two-year yield held steady at 2.73 percent.
+YIELDS: The yield on the 10-year Treasury held steady at 2.85 percent, while the two-year yield held at 2.73 percent.

 The gap between those two yields has been shrinking this year, which has worried some investors.
 When the 10-year yield falls below the two-year yield, investors call it an "inverted yield curve" and see it as a precursor to a recession.